maxsanchezdp/final_project_data/README.md

 # Music Classifier

 As my final project for Ironhack's Data Analytics Bootcamp I decided to develop a music classification system that would use Neural Networks to predict the genre of new songs.
-In this repository you can find all the necessary files to run the script and test it yourself.
+In this repository you can find all the necessary files to run the source code and test it yourself.
 You can also train/test the model with your own music if you wish, I've added a *feature extraction* and a *train/test* mode using **argparse** for that purpose (I will explain how later on).

 In the **Presentation/demo_videos/** folder you can find videos showing how my project works.
 This is a step by step guide for you to follow if you wish to try my **Music Classifier** yourself.
 On this guide I will also explain the methodology I followed and the results I got:

-## 0. Fork/clone this repo:
+## 0. Fork/clone this repo
 As usual, the first step is to fork this repo and clone/download it on your computer.
 That way you will have the same folder structure and everything should run smoothly if you take into account the following considerations:

 ### i.
 Train data acquisition and conversion: